 Everything You Need to Know About HPV Infection and Cervical Cancer

 Cervical cancer is a type of cancer that originates in the cervix, a female reproductive organ, and spreads to other parts of the body.
 According to a report released by the American Cancer Society, more than 13,000 new cases of invasive cervical cancer are detected each year.
 It is estimated that nearly 0.6% of women in the country will be diagnosed with cervical cancer at some stage in their lifetime.
 Currently, more than 250,000 women in the country suffer from the disease.
+Research has found a clear and strong association between human papillomavirus (HPV) infection and cervical cancer.
+Here is some information to help you better understand this disease.

 Cervical cancer is a type of cancer that originates in the cervix, a female reproductive organ, and spreads to other parts of the body.
 According to a report released by the American Cancer Society, more than 13,000 new cases of invasive cervical cancer are detected each year.
 It is estimated that nearly 0.6% of women in the country will be diagnosed with cervical cancer at some stage in their lifetime.
 Currently, more than 250,000 women in the country suffer from the disease.
+Research has found a clear and strong association between human papillomavirus (HPV) infection and cervical cancer.
+Here is some information to help you better understand this disease.

 The disease is usually diagnosed in middle age, but since it is a slow-growing cancer, the early stages usually start in the 20s and 30s.